-Amy Pierce is a counsel in the law firm’s Litigation practice and is located in the Sacramento and Los Angeles offices.
-She is an active member of Pillsbury’s Consumer & Retail team and Restaurant, Food and Beverage team, and Pillsbury’s Payments, Privacy, Data Security & Information Use, and Social Media & Games focus teams.
+Amy Pierce is an attorney in the law firm’s Litigation practice and is located in the Sacramento and Los Angeles offices.
+She is an active member of Pillsbury’s Consumer & Retail team and Restaurant, Food and Beverage team, and Pillsbury’s FinTech & Payments, and Privacy, Data Security & Information Use focus teams.
 Her practice focuses on commercial litigation, including highly complex matters, and related federal and state law and regulatory compliance counseling.

 Her considerable experience includes representing defendants in putative class actions claiming lender or merchant liability under California’s Consumers Legal Remedies Act, Unfair Business Practices Act, Foreign Translation Law, Rees-Levering Automobile Sales Finance Act, Song-Beverly Credit Card Act, gift card laws and the federal Telephone Consumer Protection Act.
 She routinely provides compliance counseling to clients on these laws as well as other related and unrelated laws, including California’s Penal Code §§ 632, et seq.

 Prepaid, Gift Cards and Mobile Payments